Perry "P.K.Ripper" Kramer

 — Perry Kramer

-Today Kramer is still connected with SE Bikes (now part of BikeCo).
-He does signature bikes, makes appearances, and actively participates in the old-school BMX community — including memorable trips like the Melbourne Supershow where he rode with Australian collectors on his birthday.
-His Instagram handle, fittingly, is @oldschoolpk.
+Today Kramer is still tied in with SE Bikes (now part of BikeCo).
+He does signature bikes, makes appearances, and stays active in the old-school BMX community — including memorable trips like the Melbourne Supershow, where he rode with Australian collectors on his birthday.
+His Instagram handle, fittingly enough, is @oldschoolpk.

 Hall of Fame and legacy

-Kramer was inducted into the U.S. Bicycling Hall of Fame for his contributions to BMX as a pro racer and as the person whose initials appear on one of the most enduring product names in the sport.
-His competitive peak was short — the big wins are concentrated in 1979 and 1980 — but the impact compounds.
+Kramer was inducted into the U.S. Bicycling Hall of Fame for what he gave BMX as a pro racer and as the man whose initials sit on one of the most enduring product names in the sport.
+His competitive peak was short — the big wins cluster in 1979 and 1980 — but the impact keeps compounding.
 Every PK Ripper sold for the last 45 years is a Perry Kramer signature bike.
 That's a legacy that has outlasted most racing careers, most brands, and most of the sport's original competitive structure.

-His role in BMX history also includes two pieces that often get left out of the standard racer bios: his part in lobbying Ernie Alexander into bicycle racing as a kid, which contributed to the founding of the NBA; and his co-founding role at SE Racing with Breithaupt in 1977.
-Both of those put him into the origin story of BMX at a level that goes well beyond his results on a bike.
+His place in BMX history also includes two pieces the standard racer bios tend to leave out.
+There's his part in lobbying Ernie Alexander into bicycle racing as a kid, which fed into the founding of the NBA.
+And there's his co-founding role at SE Racing with Breithaupt in 1977.
+Both of those plant him in the origin story of BMX at a level that goes well past his results on a bike.

-He's also, at this point, one of a relatively small number of first-generation BMX pros who have stayed continuously connected to the sport since their peak years.
-The sport gave him a place when he was a teenager trying to convince a motorcycle track operator to let kids race bicycles.
-He's given back by staying with it.
-That continuity matters, because it means a kid buying a PK Ripper today can still meet the person whose initials are on it.
+He's also, at this point, one of a fairly small number of first-generation BMX pros who've stayed continuously connected to the sport since their peak years.
+BMX gave him a place when he was a teenager trying to talk a motorcycle track operator into letting kids race bicycles.
+He's paid it back by sticking around.
+And that continuity matters, because it means a kid buying a PK Ripper today can still meet the person whose initials are on it.

 Sources